jonphipps/laravel-bob/docs/generators/controller.md

 <strong>Note :</strong> You can use the shortcut <strong>bob c</strong> instead of <strong>bob controller</strong> to save characters.
 </div>

+Bob generates non-RESTful actions by default, to indicate a restful action, simply prefix the action name with a HTTP verb and a colon.
+For example `post:aform`.

+Any non-prefixed actions on controllers with RESTful actions will be prefixed with `get_`.

+To enable RESTful actions without specifying a verb, use the switch `--restful`.

 ##Arguments

 `--blade` Generate view files with the Blade extension (.blade.php).

+`--restful` Force RESTful controller actions.

 ##Example